Sashok9203/15_Puzzle/README.md

 # 15 Puzzle
 A simple game of fives written in c++.
-The width of the playing field can be changed by passing the field size to the slas constructor
+The width of the playing field can be changed by passing the field size to the Game clas constructor
 # Game game(value)